-We draw attention to the 'Valuation for solvency purposes', 'Capital management' and other relevant disclosures sections of the Solvency and Financial Condition Report, which describe the basis of accounting.
+We draw attention to the 'Valuation for solvency purposes', 'Capital Management' of the Solvency and Financial Condition Report, which describe the basis of accounting.
 The Solvency and Financial Condition Report is prepared in compliance with the financial reporting provisions of the PRA Rules and Solvency II regulations, and therefore in accordance with a special purpose financial reporting framework.
 The Solvency and Financial Condition Report is required to be published, and intended users include but are not limited to the Prudential Regulation Authority.
 As a result, the Solvency and Financial Condition Report may not be suitable for another purpose.